Keith Buckley (footballer)

-Keith Buckley (born 17 June 1992) is an Irish footballer who plays as a central midfielder for League of Ireland club Bohemians.
-He serves as captain of the club.
+Keith Buckley (born 17 June 1993) is an Irish footballer who plays as a central midfielder for League of Ireland Premier Division club Dundalk.

 Career

 Buckley was named in the PFAI Team of the Year in 2020.

+On 2 December 2025, Buckley signed for recently promoted League of Ireland Premier Division club Dundalk ahead of the 2026 season.

 Personal life

 He is the cousin of UFC fighter Conor McGregor.